scipy/scipy/doc/source/dev/dev_quickstart.rst

 2. **Build SciPy**

-   SciPy uses compiled code for speed, which means you might need extra dependencies to complete this step depending on your system - see :ref:`building-from-source`.
+   SciPy uses compiled code for speed, which means you might need extra dependencies to complete this step depending on your system.
+For detailed instructions on building SciPy from source, please refer to the `Building From Source for SciPy Development <https://scipy.github.io/devdocs/building/index.html#building-from-source-for-scipy-development>`_ guide.

 3. **Perform development tasks**